 The financial statements have been prepared on a going concern basis.
-The College has prepared forecasts beyond the 30 June 2022 year end up to financial year end 2025 using three different scenarios as part of a financial planning exercise.
-The College has also set a detailed budget plan for the 2022-23 financial year and an outline budgets up to financial year end 2025.
-This financial planning work has included an analysis of the College's unrestricted liquid resources, and together these financial plans, demonstrate that the College has sufficient resources to meet liabilities as they fall due for a period of no less than 12 months from the date these financial statements are approved.
+The College has also set a detailed budget plan for the 2023-24 financial year and outline budgets up to financial year end 2026.
+This financial planning work has included an analysis of the College's unrestricted liquid resources, and together these financial plans, demonstrate that the College has sufficient resources to meet liabilities as they fall due for a period ofno less than 12 months from the date these financial statements are approved.
 The Governing Body, as the trustee body of the College, considers preparation of these financial statements using a going concern basis to be appropriate.